Education

 What is Big Data Analytics?

-Big data analytics is a field that utilizes advanced technologies to process, analyze and extract insights from large sets of structured or unstructured data.
+Big data analytics is a field that utilises advanced technologies to process, analyse and extract insights from large sets of structured or unstructured data.

-As businesses and organizations generate more and more data every day, the need for professionals who can make sense of it all grows as well.
+As businesses and organisations generate more and more data every day, the need for professionals who can make sense of it all grows as well.

-In simple terms, big data analytics involves using software tools to analyze gigantic amounts of information collected from various sources such as social media, sensors, financial transactions, customer interactions or any other relevant source.
+In simple terms, big data analytics involves using software tools to analyse gigantic amounts of information collected from various sources, such as social media, sensors, financial transactions, customer interactions, or any other relevant source.

 What is Big Data?